fishinwind/workshop/Flyer.rst

 Announcements
 ~~~~~~~~~~~~~

++ **New**: you will need your own laptop for the class.
+And IDEALLY it is
+  a Mac or Linux machine.
+You can run Linux under VirtualBox on Windows.

-+ **Class size is limited to 20.
++ **Class size is limited to 20**.
 We anticipate being full, so register
-  early.**
+  early.

 + Tuition waivers are available for Postdocs and PRAs (see Syllabus on
   website for details)

-+ We will not accept auditors for the class.
++ If you wish to audit the class, please contact Jay Hesselberth.

 Course Objectives
 ~~~~~~~~~~~~~~~~~

-+ Learn to manipulate large sequencing data sets with Linux command line tools and Python programming.
++ Learn to manipulate large data sets with Linux command line tools (e.g., BEDtools).

-+ Learn to manipulate and visualize data with the R statistical computing environment.
++ Learn to manipulate and visualize data with the R statistical computing environment (RStudio, Rmarkdown, dplyr, ggplot2).

 + Learn workflows for ENCODE experiments including ChIP-seq, DNaseI footprinting, mRNA-seq and variant detection.